-The 2019 data is still being collected, but the year's employment gains are preliminary estimated to measure around 3.2%.
-The eighth year of strong employment growth coupled with an already tight labor market further pushed down the unemployment rate to 2.3% by December 2019, the lowest State unemployment rate on record.
+The 2019 data is still being collected, but the year's employment gains for the State are preliminary estimated to measure around 3%.
+The eighth year of strong employment growth coupled with an already tight labor market further pushed down the unemployment rate to 2.4% by December 2019, matching State record lows.

-A low-unemployment outcome featuring full employment across all education tiers, is strong wage growth.
-A lack of formidable wage gains throughout much of the Great Recession's rebound was the recovery's missing potency.
-But within the past two years in particular, the State's wage gains have been dynamic.
+During the past two years in particular, the State's wages experienced strong increases.
 The 2018 gains reached 4.2% (helped along by national tax stimulus) and 2019 is estimated to follow with another 3.7% increase.
-These gains can anchor their strength in all education tiers attaining full employment.

 2020 Outlook.
-Two variables dominate the State's employment outlook for 2020-labor in-migration and the health of the U.S. economy.
-Both do not hold equal control, but both have strong enough influence to potentially amend the State's current economic trajectory.
+Prior to COVID-19, two variables dominated the State's employment outlook for 2020-labor in-migration and the health of the U.S. economy.

-The lesser influence is labor in-migration, which is currently helping to sustain the State's robust economic growth.
-With the unemployment rate at record lows, it is notable that the State finds enough labor to maintain nation-leading employment growth rates.
-Each year a sizeable number of State residents age into the labor force, yet that is not enough to maintain the expansion's current pace given historically low indigenous unemployment.
-To date, in-migration has been sufficient to continue the State's strong employment growth.
-Factors influencing migration decisions, like housing prices and quality-of-life, receive added attention when observing the State's 2020 economy.
+Labor in-migration has helped to sustain the State's robust economic growth.
+With the unemployment rate at record lows, it is notable that the State found enough labor to maintain nation-leading employment growth rates.
+The number of State residents aging into the labor force is not sufficient to maintain the robust job growth rates the State experienced over the last several years and therefore, in-migration has played a major role in the expansion.
+Factors influencing migration decisions, like housing prices and quality-of-life, will influence the fundamental economic trends that support the State's economy in 2020 and beyond.

-The larger pressure on state economic performance is the United States economy.
-The State's economy runs parallel with the United States economy.
-It is rare in recent history for the direction of the State's economic statistics to move independently of the United States for sustained periods.
+The larger anticipated pressure on state economic performance at the beginning of 2020 was the U.S. economy.
+The State's economy runs parallel with the U.S. economy.
+It is rare in recent history for the direction of the State's economic statistics to move independently of the U.S. for sustained periods.
 Where the State's uniqueness lies is in its parallel movements, which are traditionally at a higher level.
 The State's ebbs and flows mirror the national ebbs and flows, but the State generally rides the top of those flows.